tenstorrent/sfpi/README.md

 * TT-enhanced RISC-V `binutils` in binutils submodule
 * TT-enhanced RISC-V `gcc` in gcc submodule
 * standard newlib in `newlib` submodule
+* standard qemu in `qemu` submodule
+* RiscV dejagnu harness in `riscv-dejagnu` submodule
 * tests in `tests`
 * build and release scripts in `scripts`

-GCC, Binutils and Newlib are (naturally) released under their own licenses.
+GCC, Binutils, Newlib, Qemu and Dejagnu are (naturally) released under their own licenses.

 The release versioning here is simply an integral version numbering.
 The major version /does not/ indicate API breaking